J-Hope: 2013–present: BTS

 On June 13, 2013, J-Hope made his debut as a member of BTS on M!
 Countdown.
 He was the third member to join the band as a trainee after RM and Suga.
-Under the band's name he has released three solo songs: "Intro: Boy Meets Evil", "Mama", and "Trivia 起: Just Dance".
+Under the band's name, he has performed four solo songs: "Intro: Boy Meets Evil", "Mama", "Trivia 起: Just Dance", and "Outro: Ego".
 The first two were released in 2016 as part of BTS' second studio album Wings.
 Lyrically, "Boy Meets Evil" was about "the thoughts of a boy faced with the evil that is temptation" and showcased J-Hope's rapping abilities, while "Mama" was a "quirky hip-hop" ode of appreciation to his mother that "captures his animated delivery and onstage style.
-"Just Dance", released in 2020 on the band's fourth studio album Map of the Soul: 7, was a "funky hip-hop" song that "uses the titular activity as a metaphor for love".
+"Just Dance", released in 2018 on the band's fourth studio album Love Yourself: Answer, was a "funky hip-hop" song that "uses the titular activity as a metaphor for love".
+"Outro: Ego", also an upbeat, "funky" track, from 2020's Map of the Soul: 7, reflected on J-Hope's career and the decisions and hardships he faced through the years, additionally addressing the "dichotomy between his stage persona and his birth identity".